reach-sh/reach-lang/docs/src/networks/index.md

 The connector provides a binding named `{!rsh} ALGO` to backends.

-Backends must respect the following environment variables:
+Reach uses the following environment variables:

 + `ALGO_TOKEN` is used as the API token for your `algod`.
 + `ALGO_SERVER` is used as the address of your `algod`.